JVasquez5/Mod_5_Final_Project/README.md

 <img src='images/prostate_cancer.png'>
 </p>

-With that context given, my goal with this project is two fold.
-First and foremost, to partner with pharmaceutical/biotechnology companies to aid in their ability to predict whether or not chemical compounds are toxic or not to the Androgen Receptor.
-Secondly, to generate a repository of de novo molecules that can potentially serve as therapeutics to those afflicted with Prostate Cancer.

-In order to achieve such a goal I must first create a series of machine learning models that are capable of prediciting classifying whether or not chemical compounds are or not toxic to the Androgen Receptor from the aforementioned dataset, and eventually newly included chemical compounds as well.
+With that context given, my goal with this project is to create a series of machine learning models that are capable of prediciting/classifying whether or not molecules are toxic or not toxic to the Androgen Receptor from the aforementioned dataset and eventually unseen molecules as well.

 ### Data Cleaning